Justine T. Kao

 Email: justinek at stanford dot edu Office: 420-346 (Jordan Hall) CV

 I am a Ph.D. student in the Department of Psychology at Stanford University.
 I work in Professor Noah Goodman's Computation and Cognition Lab.
-I am primarily interested in cognitive mechanisms that enable the processing and understanding of non-literal language such as metaphor, hyperbole, word play, and narrative.
-In particular, I aim to use behavioral experiments and computational models to examine how people infer rich meanings from sparse and often ambiguous linguistic input.
+I am interested in how people understand non-literal and often delightfully creative language.
+In particular, I use behavioral experiments and computational models to examine how rich meanings can be inferred from sparse and often ambiguous linguistic input.

 Kao, J.T. & Jurafsky, D. (2012).
 A computational analysis of style, affect, and imagery in contemporary poetry.
 NAACL Workshop on Computational Linguistics for Literature. [pdf].